Shreyanshp-3/Shreyanshp-3/README.md

 <h3 align="center">A passionate FullStack developer from India</h3>

 - 🔭 I’m currently working on **Restaurants  and Food Ordering Platform**
-- 🌱 I’m currently learning **Animations and 3D modelling on site and Working on Backend skills**
+- 🌱 I’m currently learning **Animations and 3D modelling on site and Working on Backend skills.**

 - 👨‍💻 All of my projects are available at [https://github.com/Shreyanshp-3](https://github.com/Shreyanshp-3)